San Valentino in Abruzzo Citeriore

-San Valentino in Abruzzo Citeriore is a mountain hill town in the province of Pescara, part of the Abruzzo region in central Italy.
+San Valentino in Abruzzo Citeriore is a mountain town in the province of Pescara, part of the Abruzzo region in central Italy.

-Nestled in the Apennines, less than 40 km from the Adriatic coast, the medieval town lies on the northern edge of the National Park of Majella.
+Nestled in the Apennines, less than 40 km from the Adriatic coast, the medieval town lies on the northern edge of Maiella National Park.

 The town's name comes from St. Valentine and that of the old province in which the town was located, Abruzzo Citeriore.

 One of San Valentino's most important architectural landmarks is Castello Farnese.

 Culture

 In mid-November, the town hosts the Festival of the Cuckolds (Festa dei Cornuti), a parade honoring or deriding (depending on one's perspective) men with adulterous wives.